skip to Main Content

 Driver error is often the primary cause of a wreck.
 No matter the size of your vehicle, you should always practice safe driving habits.
 Avoid slipping into the following bad driving habits to keep the roads safe.

 Safe driving requires a significant amount of alertness and focus.
 However, over time as we become more confident drivers, we have the tendency to become more relaxed and bend the rules.
-When you are driving, you should always mindful of what you’re doing that could put you and others in danger.
+When you are driving, you should always mindful of the actions that could put you and others in danger.

 1. Eating and Driving

 Eating and driving is one of the most common forms of distracted driving.
-A person who is eating while operating a motor vehicle is 80% more likely to get be involved in a car crash, according to the National Highway Traffic Safety Administration (NHTSA).
+A person who is eating while operating a motor vehicle increases their likelihood of being involved in a car crash, according to NHTSA.

 2. Ignoring Traffic Signs